Accelerated J.D./Foreign Lawyer Program

-NSU Shepard Broad College of Law is an international community in the heart of the United States’ vibrant southern global gateway.
+NSU Law is an international community in the heart of the United States’ vibrant southern global gateway.
 As part of our commitment to global education and domestic diversity, NSU Law offers an Accelerated Juris Doctor (J.D.) degree for foreign lawyers.
-The Accelerated J.D. for Foreign Lawyers Program enables candidates to earn a full U.S. J.D. in as little as 24 months following their first law degree.
+The Accelerated J.D. for Foreign Lawyers Program enables you to earn a full U.S. J.D. in as little as 24 months following your first law degree.

-Candidates admitted to the Accelerated J.D. enter as transfer students, receiving up to 30 U.S. credits for successful foreign law degree studies at their home institution.
+If you are admitted to the Accelerated J.D. you enter as a transfer student, receiving up to 30 U.S. credits for successful foreign law degree studies at your home institution.
 These credits are used to satisfy elective credit requirements at NSU Law.
-Accelerated J.D. students then need only earn 60 U.S. credits (the equivalent of four semesters of full-time study) to obtain a J.D.
-Candidates may also apply for part-time consideration.
+You then need only earn 60 U.S. credits (the equivalent of four semesters of full-time study) to obtain the J.D.
+You may also apply for part-time consideration.

-The program has many benefits for the foreign lawyer:
+The program has many benefits for you as a foreign lawyer:

-Saves substantial time and expense.
-By recognizing the value of the student’s foreign law study, students in the Accelerated J.D. need only two years of full-time rather than the three years required for American or foreign non-law graduates.
+- Saves you substantial time and expense.
+By recognizing the value of your foreign law study, you need only two years of full-time study rather than the three years required for American or foreign non-law graduates.

-An Accelerated J.D. graduate may sit for the bar examination in all U.S. states (an LL.M. degree only allows access to the bar examinations in a very few states).
+- As an Accelerated J.D. graduate, you may sit for the bar examination in all U.S. states (an LL.M. degree only allows access to the bar examinations in a very few states).

 International Consortium for Global Legal Education